rachmanzz/honows/README.md

 ## ✨ Features
 1. **Session Management**
-   - Store and remove WebSocket sessions
+   - Store and manage WebSocket sessions
-   - Track WebSocket connections with unique sessions
+   - Assign unique session IDs to each connection
 2. **Channel Subscription**
    - Allow sessions to subscribe/unsubscribe to channels
    - Support multiple sessions in a single channel
-   - Auto-cleanup of empty channels for memory efficiency
+   - Channels are removed when no active sessions remain (requires explicit unsubscribe)
+3. **Channel Utilities**
+   - `ws.channels()` returns an array of active channel names
+   - `ws.channelSend(channelName, data)` sends data to all subscribers in a channel
+4. **Message Serialization**
+   - `serialCapsule(data)` encapsulates structured data into an optimized binary format
+   - `deserialCapsule(data)` reconstructs messages from binary format using `msgpack-lite`

 ## 🚀 Installation
 ```sh